-- Try out some of the executions in the process created by authorizing and rejecting purchase orders. - 2.
-Try viewing the authorization tasks prior to their execution, through the "Preview" option in the Inbox located in the "More Actions" section.
-(Preview Application) - 3.
+- 1. Try out some of the executions in the process created by authorizing and rejecting purchase orders. - 2.
+Try viewing the authorization tasks prior to their execution, through the "Preview" option in the Inbox.
+(Preview Web Object) - 3.
 Access the Outbox and My Processes.